imba/docs.imba.io/README.md

 description: The official Imba documentation.
 ---

-# Introduction

-Welcome to the Imba Documentation!
+# Welcome to the Imba Documentation 👋🏾

-## What is Imba?

 Imba is a programming language for building amazing web applications.
 It's heavily optimized for modern browsers.